IEEE Access

-The journal is gold open access and charges a $1,850 Article Processing Charge which is scheduled to rise to $1,950 in 2023.

 Special sections

 The journal hosts special sections that highlight a specific topic of general IEEE interest.
 Associate editors propose a concentration area that emphasizes applications-oriented and interdisciplinary topics.
 Together with the editorial staff a "Call for Papers" is then sent to academic and industrial researchers soliciting the submissions of manuscripts that identify and discuss technical challenges and recent results on the topic of that section.

 Abstracting and indexing

 The journal is abstracted and indexed in: